-I can’t give first hand knowledge about paint application, but there are plenty websites that provide more than enough information on how to apply it.
+I can’t give first-hand knowledge about paint application, but there are plenty of websites that provide more than enough information on how to apply it.
 I haven’t tried it as yet, because I just ordered my paint today, but you can bet, I’m anxious to test it out.
 My intention is to use it on furniture.
 Once I get the hang of it there, I’ll expand.

 A Different Experience

 Just like living without a microwave, using milk paint requires a different mindset.
 It takes a little extra work if you want a satin or glossy finish in that you have to apply an oil or wax topcoat.
-Personally, I’m not adverse to the extra work.
-I’d rather do that than breathe in paint toxic fumes and wonder how to properly dispose of the latex or oil based paint cans.
+Personally, I’m not averse to the extra work.
+I’d rather do that than breathe in paint toxic fumes and wonder how to properly dispose of the latex or oil-based paint cans.

 Milk paint is biodegradable and non-toxic.
 It’s long lasting (just think of the ancient caves) and sparks creativity.
 It’s not a requirement to mix and match different pigments to get the color of your dreams, but if you have an idea of the exact color you want, you can create it and test it by mixing a small batch.

 If you want more information, here are a couple of sites that have good info: